ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Framework Overview

-We choose widely used English-centric and Chinese-centric models as the subjects of our study to examine how language-specific word associations influence a model’s cultural behavior given its initial representations.
-Specifically, we select Llama3.1-8B-Instruct as the English-centric model and Qwen2.5-7B-Instruct as the Chinese-centric model.\footnote{Due to computational resource constraints, we limited our study to models under 7/8B parameters.} While the specific proportion of English data in Llama3.1 is unknown, Llama 3 is trained on a dataset comprising approximately 95\% English content \cite{meta2023llama3}, and prior work has shown that it tends to reflect a strong Western cultural bias in its outputs~\cite{aksoy2025whose}.
-In contrast, the Qwen2.5 family \cite{qwen2025technicalreport}, developed by the Chinese company Alibaba, exhibits more Chinese-centric behavior across a range of evaluation tasks in Chinese understanding and reasoning~\cite{guo2025care,hong2025qualbench}.
+\paragraph{Model Selection} We choose two widely used model families as the subjects of our study to examine how language-specific word associations influence a model’s cultural behavior given its initial representations.
+Specifically, we use Llama3.1-8B-Instruct~\cite{grattafiori2024llama3herdmodels} and Qwen2.5-7B-Instruct~\cite{qwen2025technicalreport} as our baseline models and then fine-tune them on SWOW datasets.\footnote{Due to computational resource constraints, we limited our study to training models of 7/8B parameters.}{\footnote{{While our evaluation includes US and Chinese cultural datasets, we do not assume Llama or Qwen to be clean proxies for any national culture due to the multilingual and multicultural composition of their training data.
+Instead, we quantify each model’s initial alignment (Section 4–5) and investigate the relative shifts after fine-tuning on SWOW datasets.}}